lindsaysteinbach/cssi-prework-python-speaking-grandma-cssi-prework-2016/README.md

 ## Objectives

-1. Control flow by using `if` and `else` statements.
+1. Control flow by using `if` and `else` statements
-2. Manipulate strings correctly.
+2. Manipulate strings correctly
-3. Evaluate the type case of a string.
+3. Evaluate the type case of a string

 ## Instructions